 - using multiple viewpoints on your nadir shot if it was taken at an angle, hand held or not

 - using the Masking Tool to keep the parts of your photos* that don't contain the tripod or whatever you need to remove

 - placing a logo at the nadir.

-*It should be noted of course that to keep an object, it is necessary to have a full view of the source image, Autopano does not re-create any missing pixels.
+*It should be noted of course that to keep an object, it is necessary to have a full view of the source image, Autopano does not re-create any missing pixels, it lets you control the Anti-ghost and what is kept and removed from your photos.
 And that to delete objects, you must have sufficient coverage in the background. which makes sense: if there is nothing to use behind the object, there will be a hole in the panorama.

 HOW IT'S DONE

 Here is an example of a simple case, in which the nadir shot was taken shifted to the side, so it is not taken at the nodal point.